 Radio Call Sign: November - India - Tango - Bravo

-Gato Class Submarine: Laid down, 28 June 1941, at Mare Island Navy Yard, Vallejo, CA.; Launched, 14 March 1942; Commissioned USS Whale (SS-239), 1 June 1942; Decommissioned in January 1947, at New London, CT.; Laid up in the Atlantic Reserve Fleet, New London; Recommissioned, 22 January 1957, at New Orleans, LA.; Decommissioned in September 1957; Laid up in the Atlantic Reserve Fleet; Struck from the Naval Register, 1 March 1960; Final Disposition, sold for scrapping, 29 September 1960, at New Orleans, LA.
+Gato Class Submarine: Laid down, 28 June 1941, at Mare Island Navy Yard, Vallejo, CA.; Launched, 14 March 1942; Commissioned USS Whale (SS-239), 1 June 1942; Decommissioned on 1 June 1946, at New London, CT.; Laid up in the Atlantic Reserve Fleet, New London; Laid up in the Atlantic Reserve Fleet; Placed in service in reserve on 22 January 1957 to become a pierside training ship at New Orleans from 1957 to 1960; Struck from the Naval Register, 1 March 1960; Final Disposition, sold for scrapping, 29 September 1960, at New Orleans, LA.
 Whale earned 11 battle stars for World War II service.

 Specifications: Displacement, Surfaced: 1,526 t., Submerged: 2,424 t.; Length 311' 10"; Beam 27' 4"; Draft 15' 2"; Speed, Surfaced 20.25 kts, Submerged 8.75 kts; Complement 6 Officers 54 Enlisted; Maximum Operating Depth, 300 ft; Submerged Endurance, 48 hrs at 2 kts; Patrol Endurance 75 days; Cruising Range, 11,000 miles surfaced at 10 kts; Fuel Capacity, 97,140 gal.; Armament, ten 21" torpedo tubes, six forward, four aft, 24 torpedoes, one 3"/50 dual purpose deck gun, two .50 cal machine guns, two .30 cal machine guns; Propulsion, four GM diesel, 5,400hp, electric reduction gear with four main GE generator engines, 2,740shp, two 126-cell main storage batteries, twin screws.